AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 I had the pleasure of interning with the Apache Kudu team this summer.
-I am extremely thankful for all of the mentoring and support I received, and that I got to be a part of Kudu’s journey from incubating to Top Level Apache project to, soon enough, General Availability.
+I am extremely thankful for all of the mentoring and support I received, and that I got to be a part of Kudu’s journey from incubating to Top Level Apache project to General Availability.
 This project was my summer contribution to Kudu: a restructuring of the scan path to speed up queries.

 <!--more-->

 ## A Day in the Life of a Query

 Because Kudu is a columnar storage engine, its scan path has a number of optimizations to avoid extraneous reads, copies, and computation.
 When a query is sent to a tablet server, the server prunes tablets based on the